 Today's guest blog post comes from Library Media Specialist, Shannon Betts.

-“Mrs. Sokolowski, I’m done!”
-It’s a refrain I’ve heard often from students, who tell me they are completely finished with a piece of writing.
-More times than not, as I … Continue Reading Close Writing: Review and Giveaway
+"Mrs. Sokolowski, I'm done!"
+It's a refrain I've heard often from students, who tell me they are completely finished with a piece of writing.
+More times than not, as I read the student's work, I see that the piece could use more revisions, more editing, more care.
+I've always felt that having a passionate purpose… Continue reading Close Writing: Review and Giveaway

 My fourth grade self's advice, my grandmother's influence, participating in the Literacy Leaders' Forum, and even a Facebook quiz and a fortune cookie have all pointed me in the direction of my One Little Word for 2016...HAPPY.

 Recently, I caught up with my friend and colleague Chris Lehman.
-For a little end-of-the-year inspiration, please enjoy our interview: Beth: Your books make it clear that you have a … Continue Reading An Interview with Educator and Author Chris Lehman
+For a little end-of-the-year inspiration, please enjoy our interview: Beth: Your books make it clear that you have a passion for reading and writing.
+Have you always loved to read and write?
+Chris: Well, that’s complicated.
+Ha.
+I have always loved writing.
+I had… Continue reading An Interview with Educator and Author Chris Lehman

 Students’ informational writing can change dramatically when we include an extra step in between: 1) take notes, 2) experiment with those notes by teaching-through-writing, 3) write a draft.

 I’ve been working hard to prepare lectures for my graduate students that address the Common Core State Standards, or CCSS, with regard to the teaching of writing.
-While I have … Continue Reading Pathways to the Common Core + a Giveaway
+While I have read through the writing standards many times, I wanted to delve deeper into the CCSS so I could help my students understand the implications of… Continue reading Pathways to the Common Core + a Giveaway